There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 The prices of the tours start from ~25EUR and range to more than 2000EUR, so visit their website and see what’s on offer.

 Activities in Torres del Paine run by To Do Patagonia

 - Torres del Paine day trips (from Punta Arenas or Puerto Natales)

 - Private day trip to Torres del Paine from Puerto Natales

 - Photography tours to Torres del Paine

-Another one of the very famous websites that combines different offers from guides and tour companies.
+Another one of the very famous websites that combine different offers from guides and tour companies.

 The tour prices range from ~130EUR to ~290EUR.

 Expedia offers a payment plan if you can’t really afford the whole price in one go.

 According to online reviews, though, the communication of their customer service could be better.